ndaysinaiK/baby-blockchain/README.md

 - cd baby-blockchain/baby-blockchain/Simple : for the first implementation
 - go build
 - ./blockchain : this will run the app on port 3002
+- open the frontend folder, search for https://bch-simple.herokuapp.com in Utils/Apis.js and replace it with http://localhost:3002
+- go to http://localhost:3002 to see your app running, test and improve it

 ## Any contribution will be appreciated